 Seeing as you are reading this post on the Ecoline Windows website, it is safe to assume that you know a little bit about the company.
 You know that it is one of the window companies in Winnipeg, that it replaces windows in Calgary as well as windows in Edmonton.
 What you may or may not know, is that the windows being installed in these three northern cities are manufactured in Ontario.
 On numerous occasions, we have been told by misinformed homeowners that because of this, Ecoline Windows product is less suitable for the local climate.
 To set the record straight for all proud Canadian window manufacturers with 100% Canadian windows and doors, we would like to identify the two things that make a window or door acceptable for a specific climate.

-The first factor that makes Canadian windows suitable for installation in different provinces and in various climate zones is CSA Certification.
+The first factor that makes Canadian windows suitable for installation in different provinces is CSA Certification.
 CSA, also known as the Canadian Standards Association, is a standards development organization and certification body.
 CSA certification shows that a product was independently tested to meet safety and performance standards.
-Amongst these, performance standards is the ability of a window to function properly in different climatic zones.
+Amongst these, performance standards is the ability of a window to function properly during harsh weather confitions.
 Opening mechanisms, locking mechanisms, and the material itself are all put under rigorous testing to ensure that when the temperature falls well below zero the units will maintain their integrity and functionality.

 Attention: There is a difference between window suppliers being CSA certified and CSA compatible.
 If it is certified that means that CSA representatives have put the product to the test and have given it their stamp of approval.
 Compatibility means that the product meets the same specifications as other CSA certified windows but has not undergone CSA scrutiny.

-The second aspect that qualifies a window as suitable for a certain climate is Energy Star certification.
+The second aspect that qualifies a window as energy efficient in Canada is Energy Star certification.
 Energy Star is an independent agency dedicated to testing various home products for energy efficiency.
 Windows and doors qualify based on either U-value – which is used to express insulation rate or energy rating.
 In addition to insulation properties, Energy Star windows are also tested for air tightness.
-Together, these two qualities qualify a window and door for the different Canadian climate zones.
-If a window or door meets A, B, and C zones, that means that it is appropriate for most of Canada.

 As you can see, there is nothing about manufacturing a product locally that makes it more appropriate for that area than one that was manufactured in a neighbouring province.
 While it is important to do your best to support local industry, the overwhelming concern for every homeowner should be keeping their home warm and airtight year around.
 Windows should be compared to other similar windows to ensure that the best product is selected.
 In this regard, a windows manufacturer should be judged based on the quality of their product, rather than the location of their factory.